dojo/docs/dojox/charting.rst

 MouseIndicator
 --------------

-This action display a data indicator on the the chart when dragging the mouse over the chart.
+This action display a data indicator on the chart when dragging the mouse over the chart.

 MouseIndicator supports several additional parameters: